temporalio/cli/temporalcli/commandsmd/commands.md

   encoding).
 Can be passed multiple times for multiple arguments.
 Cannot be combined with --input.
   Can be passed multiple times.
 * `--input-meta` (string[]) -
-  Metadata for the input payload, specified as a `KEY=VALUE` pair.
+  Metadata for the input payload, specified as a "KEY=VALUE" pair.
 If KEY is "encoding", overrides the default of "json/plain".
 Pass multiple --input-meta options to set multiple pairs.
   Can be passed multiple times.
 * `--input-base64` (bool) -